elokac/EKS-Terraform-Project/docs/Infrastructure-setup.md

     The docs directory provides valuable documentation, including an infrastructure diagram, setup instructions, and an explanation of the architecture.
 Review and follow these documents for a comprehensive understanding of the infrastructure and the steps to reproduce it.

 By adhering to this structured folder arrangement, you can maintain a clear distinction between infrastructure provisioning and state management, making the project organized and easy to maintain.

+# Assumptions, Design Choices, and Additional Considerations

+1. ## Multi-Availability Zone (AZ) Deployment
+   #### Design Choice:
+   The infrastructure is designed to be deployed across multiple Availability Zones (AZs) for high availability and fault tolerance.
+This choice ensures that if one AZ experiences an issue, the application can continue to operate from the other AZ.

+   #### Consideration:
+   Although this design choice increases availability, it may result in higher infrastructure costs.
+However, it aligns with best practices for critical production workloads.

+2. ## Private Subnets for Databases
+   ### Design Choice:
+   The MySQL database instances are deployed in private subnets, isolating them from direct internet access.
+This enhances security by reducing the database's exposure to potential threats.

+   #### Consideration:
+   Access to the database is allowed through a Bastion Host for authorized users.
+This approach adds an additional layer of security but may require more complex access management.

+3. ## Bastion Host for Secure Access
+   #### Design Choice:
+   A Bastion Host is implemented to provide secure access to resources in private subnets.
+Users must first access the Bastion Host and then use it as a jump server to reach other instances.

+   #### Consideration:
+   While this design adds security, it also introduces an extra step for users accessing the application.
+Proper access control and monitoring on the Bastion Host are essential.

+4. ## Elastic Container Registry (ECR) for Docker Images
+   #### Design Choice:
+   ECR is chosen as the private Docker image repository.
+This choice integrates seamlessly with Amazon EKS and enhances control over Docker image distribution.

+   #### Consideration:
+   ECR simplifies image management but requires permissions configuration for EKS worker nodes to pull images.

+5. ## Kubernetes Cluster in Private Subnet
+   #### Design Choice:
+   The Amazon EKS cluster is deployed in a private subnet to limit direct access to the cluster.
+Bastion Host is used for administrative access to the cluster.

+   #### Consideration:
+   This choice improves security but necessitates a robust access control policy for cluster management.

+6. ## Load Balancer as Entry Point
+   #### Design Choice:
+   The application is exposed to users through a Load Balancer (LB) in a public subnet, acting as the entry point.
+This design enhances scalability and distributes traffic evenly.

+   #### Consideration:
+   Careful configuration and monitoring of the LB are crucial to ensure availability.